The Internation Federation of Dental Hygienists

 Information on the local working environment

-The majority of dental hygiensts are employed in private dental practices (general or specialist) and are concentrated in the major capital cities.
-There are very few hygienists working in country areas of the public sector.
+85.2% of Dental Hygienists work in metropolitan areas.
+The majority of dental hygienists are employed in private dental practices.
+There are very few hygienists working in remote/country areas or in the public sector.

 Standard tasks that a hygienist is allowed to undertake in the country